 There are many tools within the Information System!
-Built up of acronymic bricks that collect, enrich, analyse and/or transmit all types of data to the various business lines of the company.
-The PIM (Product Information Manager) software is one of these bricks.
-And if the following tools are more or less known, the PIM is not intended to replace them (and vice versa).
+Built of acronym bricks that collect, enrich, analyze and/or transmit all types of data to the different business lines of the company.
+The software PIM (Product Information Manager) is one of these bricks.
+And if the following tools are more or less known, PIM is not intended to replace them (and vice versa).

 PIM vs ERP: An ERP (Enterprise Resource Planning) groups, processes, and analyzes data in a transverse manner.
 It includes modules for HR, manufacturing, inventory management, sales, project management, accounting and finance.

 PIM vs MDM: An MDM (Master Data Management) intervenes slightly upstream of the PIM to standardize data of varying qualities that come from multiple sources.
 Once processed, they can be transferred to the PIM where they are centralized and enriched before being sent to the sales channels.

 PIM vs PLM: A PLM (Product Lifecycle Management) groups together the engineering processes and data related to the manufacturing process, and the changes undergone by the product from beginning to end.